Free Printable Worksheets

 Why Division Trips Kids Up When Multiplication Didn't

 Division is the operation that exposes every gap in how multiplication was taught.
-A child who memorized the times tables as a sequence can usually get through multiplication by counting up through the table.
-But that same strategy breaks down in division, because division asks the question in reverse.
+A child who memorized the times tables as a sequence can usually get through multiplication by counting up through the table — "3, 6, 9, 12, 15, 18, 21" to find 3×7.
+But that same strategy breaks down in division, because division asks the question in reverse: "21 divided by 3" requires the child to know that 21 is the 7th number in the 3s sequence.
+If they cannot run the sequence backward instantly, they freeze.

 The children who sail through division almost always learned their multiplication facts with the division facts attached — as fact families.
-They know that 7, 8, and 56 belong together, and that belonging goes in both directions.
-For students building toward fractions, the multiplication practice and fractions practice pages support the arithmetic fluency that division requires.
+They know that 3, 7, and 21 belong together, and that belonging goes in both directions: 3×7=21, 7×3=21, 21÷3=7, 21÷7=3.
+For students building toward fractions and ratios, the multiplication practice and fractions practice pages support the arithmetic fluency that division requires.

 What You'll Practice